Career Planning Help | Resume Writing.net | Job Hunting Tips | Good Job Interview Tips

 What kind of a work environment are you seeking employment in?

-The objective statement in a resume should be no longer than one to three lines.
-It should be something that the employer can quickly glance over to view qualifications and goals that the applicant may have.
-No longer than three lines, it should convey the tone of the professional resume.
+The objective statement in a resume should be between one and three lines.
+It should be something that the employer can quickly glance over to view the qualifications and goals that the applicant may have.
+No longer than three lines should convey the professional resume’s tone.

-The objective of the resume is the first heading that the potential employer has access to.
-This, below the contact information and name heading on the resume should set the tone for the rest of the resume.
+The objective of the resume is the first heading that the potential employer has access to and should set the tone for the rest of the resume.

 • What type of company or organization are you seeking employment in?